 - Are deficiencies widespread within the substation and not limited to particular pieces of equipment? - Is deficient equipment located within the substation control house and, if so, does the control house have sufficient space to accommodate replacement of the equipment? - Will replacing or repairing the equipment in-place present significant constructability challenges? - Is the substation location suboptimal?
-For example, is it in a flood-prone location? - Are there concerns with obsolescence and ability to obtain replacement parts? - Does the substation comply with NPCC criteria?
+For example, is it in a flood-prone location? - Are there concerns with obsolescence and ability to obtain replacement parts? - Does the substation comply with NPCC criteria and other relevant standards and regulations?

 If asset condition issues are widespread within the substation, the initial solution concept will typically be a more holistic project that encompasses the potential replacement of a variety of substation equipment.
-If the issues appear limited to a subset of substation equipment, the initial solution concept will typically be a targeted replacement.
+If the issues appear limited to a subset of substation equipment, the initial solution concept will typically be the Base Alternative.